patbaumgartner/talk-lean-spring-boot-applications-for-the-cloud/Readme.md

 # Lean Spring Boot Applications for The Cloud

 With the starters, Spring-Boot offers a functionality that allows you to set up a new software project with little effort and start programming right away.
-You don't have to worry about the dependencies since the "right" ones are already preconfigured.
-But how can you, for example, optimize the start-up times and reduce the memoryfootprint and thus better prepare the application for the cloud?
+You don't have to worry about the dependencies, since the "right" ones are already preconfigured.
+But how can you, for example, optimize the start-up times and reduce the memory footprint and thus better prepare the application for the cloud?

-In this talk, we will go into Spring-Boot features like , AOT, classpath exclusions, lazy spring beans, actuator, JMX.
-In addition, we also look at switching to a different JVM and other tools.
+In this talk, we will go into Spring-Boot features like Spring AOT, classpath exclusions, lazy spring beans, actuator, and more.
+In addition, we're also looking at switching to a different JVM and other tools.
+All state-of-the-art technology, of course.

 Let's make Spring Boot great again!